pk-arma/pk-arma/README.md

 - 👋 Hi, I’m Pankaj Kumar Vishwakarma
 - 👀 I’m interested in coding and learning development
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently sworking  as software engineer  at smartworks
-- 💞️ I’m looking to collaborate on ...
+-  💞️ I’m looking to collaborate on Generative AI  module

 -
   <div>